HS1511-Game-Project/Game-Project/README.md

 int getCurrentTurn(); // Find out who's turn it is right now, to find out who's turn it is next.

-allPlayersInfo addStudent(char studentType, int playerID); // Add a student to a specific player.
+allPlayersInfo addStudent(char studentType, int playerID, allPlayersInfo players); // Add a student to a specific player.
 Returns the struct of the players.

 board buildCampus(char* location, int playerID); // Build a campus for that player.
 Returns a struct of the board.